 Post-transplant outcomes

 Patients who required acute circulatory support had worse outcomes post-transplant compared to patients who did not require mechanical circulatory support prior to transplantation (Table 2).
 Patients who required acute circulatory support had longer overall lengths of stay (70 vs. 41 days, p < 0.001) and increased in-hospital mortality (8.6% vs. 6.2%, p = 0.05).
 The difference in in-hospital mortality decreased for both patients who required acute circulatory support (p < 0.001 for trend) as well as patients who did not require acute circulatory support (p = 0.012 for trend), though the decline in mortality was more pronounced in patients who required acute circulatory support (Figure 1).
-As a result, in the years 2007-2014, the difference in mortality was not statistically significant between the two groups (p = 0.80).
+In modern era, the years 2007-2014, the difference in mortality was not statistically significant between the two groups (p = 0.80).

-In a multivariate analysis, predictors of mortality after transplant included age, while the presence of comorbid diabetes, chronic kidney disease, or hypertension prior to transplant appeared to be protective against mortality, while the number of comorbid diagnoses was predictive of mortality (OR 1.01, p = ?).
-(Table 3).
-The presence of acute circulatory support at the time of transplant was not a predictor of mortality after transplant (OR = 1.00, p =0.98)).
+In a multivariate analysis of predictors of mortality, increased age and increasing number of comorbid conditions was associated with increased mortality, whereas transplantation during the modern era, a prior diagnosis of hypertension, chronic kidney disease, or diabetes appeared protective (Table 3).
+Consistent with the convergence in the mortality rate between patients who required acute circulatory support with patients who did not require acute circulatory support, there was no statistically significant association for any of the circulatory support modalities.

-In-hospital complications were more common in patients who required acute circulatory support, with an increased risk of acute renal failure (55.5% vs. %, p < 0.001), acute liver failure (9.2% vs. 2.5%, p < 0.001), acute respiratory failure (28.8% vs. 9.4%, p < 0.001) as well as bleeding complications (34.7% vs. 18.6%, p < 0.001), surgical complications requiring reoperation (26.7% vs. 13.7%, p < 0.001), and sepsis (9.8% vs. 4.0%, p < 0.001).
+In-hospital complications were more common in patients who required acute circulatory support, with an increased risk of acute renal failure (55.5% vs. 36.0%, p < 0.001), acute liver failure (11.6% vs. 3.1%, p < 0.001), acute respiratory failure (27.4% vs. 10.2%, p < 0.001) as well as bleeding complications (31.8% vs. 18.3%, p < 0.001), surgical complications requiring reoperation (28.3% vs. 15.4%, p < 0.001), and sepsis (11.4% vs. 5.2%, p < 0.001).
 The frequency of complications in both groups increased over time in general, with the rate of stroke increasing from 0.5% to 7% in those requiring acute circulatory support, and from 1.6% to 3% in those without acute circulatory support (Figure 2).
+In multivariate analysis of predictors of renal failure, transplantation during the modern era, increasing age and increasing number of comorbid conditions were associated with decreased incidence of renal failure (Table 4).
+Female gender, diabetes, obesity, hypertension, smoking, chronic kidney disease, and ischemic heart disease were protective.
+In comparing the three acute circulatory support modalities, pre-transplant ECMO (OR 1.0972, p = 0.02) and IABP (OR 1.1045, p < 0.001) had statistically significant risk elevation in renal failure, although PVAD had a similar odds ratio but might be underpowered to show effect (OR 1.1089, p = 0.292).

 Prevalence of acute circulatory support prior to cardiac transplantation